NekomimiOwO/AinoCompanion/README.md

 ## What about the other models in GenshinImpactOverhaul_REPO?

-ya..I briefly tested making a "general" version; I might even make it available later (without posting it because it's kind of terrible).
+ya..I briefly tested making a "general" version; I might even make it available later (without posting it because it's kind of terrible and it's way behind compared to what this mod does).
 Some models have specific peculiarities while others are easier, so I focused only on Aino, which is what initially motivated me to make this mod.
-But in theory, it would be possible to extend this in the future... or maybe load custom models.
+But in theory, it would be possible to extend this in the future... or maybe load custom models without dependency.
 I don't know how imports work... hence the dependency on the GenshinImpactOverhaul_REPO mod.

 Don't expect many updates, since I'm busy with a lot of things... nya~